datastax/metric-collector-for-apache-cassandra/README.md

  3. Bounce the node.

- On restart you should see `'Starting DataStax Metric Collector for Apache Cassandra'` in the Cassandra system.log
+ On restart you should see `'Starting DataStax Metric Collector for Apache Cassandra'` in the Cassandra system.log and the prometheus exporter will be available on port `9103`

  The [config/metric-collector.yaml](config/metrics-collector.yaml) file requires no changes by default but please read and add any customizations like filtering of metrics you don't need.